Setting when the recall will advance

-Making sure the recall advances will ensure we get the patient back in the chair at the right time and can be set in the Manage Recalls Configuration section.
+Patient recalls advancing, will ensure your patients return to the practice at the right time, this can be set in the Manage Recalls configuration section.
 This can be set to be updated at every appointment or when a particular service is carried out.

-At the bottom of this window is the Advancing Recall Date section and has 3 options you can set it to:
+At the bottom of this window is the Advancing Recall Date section.

 At Every Appointment: This is an informal arrangement.
 The Provider simply wants to see patients at regular intervals after treatments.
 So if a patient has a course of treatments ranging across a month, the final recall date will be set after the last treatment.

 If the recall date is overdue or is in the next 30 days: This is where you set a recall date, the patient comes in, and when they have the appointment, the recall date gets moved on.
 If they have further treatment, it doesn't get moved on because the recall date is not yet overdue.
 This maintains the regular, interval-based recall cycle, even if patients have further treatment within that cycle.
 The period (such as 30 days) acts as a buffer during which recall considerations are ignored.